Serious Sam 4: Plot

 After awakening inside Brand's transport plane, Sam escapes by parachute to an abandoned oil platform in the Arctic where he obtains a boat and departs to Tunguska in pursuit of Brand.
 On reaching land, Sam is assisted by a version of himself from the future who provides him with a snowmobile before departing.
-At the site of the superportal in Tunguska, Sam finds that his friends have also escaped from Brand and joins them a large scale battle between the EDF and the alien forces.
-Brand recaptures Sam and offers both him and the artefact as a gift to Ugh-Zan VI, one of Mental's most powerful warriors, but the alien rejects him.
+At the site of the superportal in Tunguska, Sam finds that his friends have also escaped from Brand and joins them in a large-scale battle between the EDF and the alien forces.
+Brand recaptures Sam and offers both him and the artefact as gifts to Ugh-Zan VI, one of Mental's most powerful warriors, but the alien rejects him.
 With help from his friends, Sam kills Ugh-Zan VI with the artefact and straps Brand to an ICBM that the team then launches into the portal, destroying it.

 After the battle, Sam and his remaining friends celebrate while remembering their lost companions.
 Sam indicates that their next mission will be in Egypt, leading to the events of Serious Sam 3: BFE.
 In a post-credits scene, the future Sam visits Nonna to tell her that he has a mission for her.